melissamonk-NOAA/CCFRP/CCRFP_available_data_for_assessments.md

 populations at a series of sampling locations both inside and adjacent to California's network of MPAs.

-The CCFRP survey began in 2007 with Cal Poly and Moss Landing Marine Labs in collaboration with NMFS scientists and the fishing community.
-The core area of the survey includes A&ntilde;o Nuevo SMR and Point Lobos SMR sampled by San Jose State University Moss Landing Marine Lab, and Point Buchon SMR and Piedras Blancas SMR sampled by California Polytechnic University San Luis Obispo (Figure \@ref(fig:fig-mpa-map)).
-In 2017, CCFRP expanded within California to include four additional partners, Cal Poly Humboldt (formerly Humboldt State University), University of California Davis' Bodega Marine Lab, University of California Santa Barbara, and the Scripps Institute of Oceanography.
+The CCFRP survey began in 2007 with  California Polytechnic University San Luis Obispo (Cal Poly) and San Jose State University Moss Landing Marine Lab (Moss Landing) in collaboration with NMFS scientists and the fishing community.
+The core area of the survey includes A&ntilde;o Nuevo SMR and Point Lobos SMR sampled by Moss Landing, and Point Buchon SMR and Piedras Blancas SMR sampled by Cal Poly (Figure \@ref(fig:fig-mpa-map)).
+In 2017, CCFRP expanded within
+California to include four additional partners, Cal Poly Humboldt (formerly Humboldt State University), University of California Davis' Bodega Marine Lab, University of California Santa Barbara, and the Scripps Institute of Oceanography.
 The CCFRP now monitors 12 MPA and reference area pairs (Table \@ref(tab:monitoring)).
 Cal Poly Humboldt samples the furthest north sites, which are south of Cape Mendocino, but north of the management line at \CapeM.
-There are three nearshore SMCAs north of Cape Mendocino that were not selected for CCFRP monitoring due to historical sampling the tiers assigned to the SMRs by CDFW.
-The COVID-19 pandemic also affected the survey effort, but all partners were able to conduct sampling in 2000 and 2001.
+The COVID-19 pandemic also affected the survey effort, but all partners were able to conduct sampling in 2020 and 2021.

 The CCFRP survey design is consistent across all partners.
 Each MPA and reference area consists of a number of 500 x 500 m cells that were selected because the contained